PonnagarajanMurugan/BASIC-ANDROID-_EX_01/README.md

 ## BASIC-ANDROID-_EX_01_Implementation of a Hello world Activity using all lifecycles methods using Android Studio.
+## PROGRAM

-DEVELOPED BY : Pon Nagarajan M
+DEVELOPED BY : PRIYANKA S

-REGISTER NO: 212222040115
+REGISTER NO: 212222040125

 ## AIM:

 To create Hello world Activity using all lifecycles methods to display messages using android studio.

-### EQUIPMENTS REQUIRED:
+EQUIPMENTS REQUIRED:

 Android Studio(Min. required Artic Fox)